 APPLICATIONS FOR 2017/18 WILL BE ACCEPTED UNTIL 31st JULY 2017.

 The Master of Advanced Study course runs from October to June each academic year.
 It is a master's level course leading to the same qualification as that awarded to external students taking the Cambridge "Part III" mathematics course.
 The choice of modules is broad, combining some high-level modules offered by the Statistics and Physics departments with those provided by the Mathematics department itself.

-The taught element of the course comprises 6 modules (15 credits each) which can be taken from a wide range of options.
-These must be fourth year modules (MA4 or equivalent).
+The taught element of the course comprises 6 modules (15 credits each, 30 hours of lectures) which can be taken from a wide range of options.
+These should be fourth year modules (MA4 or equivalent), although where a good academic case can be made students may take up to two third year modules, with the permission of the course director.
 Students are also required to do a research project (30 credits) worth 25% of the final mark.

 All of our fourth year maths modules (codes MA4**) are available for MASt students.
 Many of the Physics options shown at the bottom of the page (Year 4 MMathPhys) in addition to many of the Statistics options are also available.

 Please note that these links will generally show the current year's modules only and a few of these may change for the coming year.
 If there are any modules that you are particularly interested in taking please contact the Director of MASt (see link to the right).

 Frequently asked questions

 What is the difference between the MASt and the MSc?